Friday, August 16, 2024

 TV Corner's 2024 Summer TV Binge List, Part 1

-As the new school year kicks off and the fall season is almost here, I thought I would share my list of TV shows I watched this summer (I've been doing this for the past two years).
+With the new school year approaching and the cozy fall season approaching, I’m excited to share my list of TV shows I enjoyed this summer!
+It’s become a fun tradition for me over the past few years.

 Upload, Season 1-3